 The Center for Art, Design and Visual Culture and Nature Sacred invite you to join us for a new iteration of our Joseph Beuys Sculpture Park-inspired Nature as Teacher program.
 This time, we present an audio mindfulness program featuring meditations focusing on the three principles of mindfulness: awareness, nonjudgment, and peacefulness.

-Each Nature as Teacher meditation will be posted on this CADVC webpage and on the CADVC YouTube site.
+Each Nature as Teacher meditation is posted here and on the CADVC YouTube site.
 Each meditation is kindly presented by UMBC’s Director of Workplace Learning, OD, and Wellness and Founder & CEO of Wardell Development Group LLC., Jill Wardell, and supported by the Joseph Beuys Tree Partnership with a generous gift from Nature Sacred.

 Audio Meditation ~ Introduction

 The first of three Nature as Teacher audio meditations inspired by the Joseph Beuys Sculpture Park, this one focuses on Manifesting Inner Awareness.